 If you’re struggling to find a suitable way to categorize your business, it is recommended that you choose one that is broader than your current classification.

 As an example, let’s say you run a parcel forwarding company.

-You won’t find that as a category within GMB, but you would find ‘Shipping and Mailing Service’ which is a little less specific, yet still relevant, so choose this one.
+You won’t find that as a category within GBP, but you would find ‘Shipping and Mailing Service’ which is a little less specific, yet still relevant, so choose this one.

-What is the Short Name on Google My Business?
+What is the Short Name on Google Business Profile?

-All verified GMB listings are able to choose a ‘short name’ that makes it easier for customers to find and follow their business on Maps and Search.
+All verified GBP listings are able to choose a ‘short name’ that makes it easier for customers to find and follow their business on Maps and Search.

 You will likely be promoting this short name, so be sure to keep it short and relevant — with Google recommending you to include your location to make it more distinct.